-The probability that an injury or illness will result from a hazard has no role in determining the classification of a violation, but does affect the amount of the proposed penalty.
+The probability that an injury or illness will result from a hazard has no role in determining the classification of a violation but does affect the amount of the proposed penalty.

-a.
-Probability shall be categorized either as greater or as lesser b.
-How to Determine Probability

-• Greater Probability: Results when the likelihood that an injury or illness will occur is judged to be relatively high.
+- a.
+Probability shall be categorized either as greater or as lesser - Greater Probability: Results when the likelihood that an injury or illness will occur is judged to be relatively high.